ecadlabs/taquito/docs/v7_breaking_changes.md

 ## DerivationType renamed in the LedgerSigner

-::: info Early Adopters of the Taquito Ledger Signer Ledger support was pre-released in September.
+:::info Early Adopters of the Taquito Ledger Signer Ledger support was pre-released in September.
 Taquito never officially released this package until v7, but some teams adopted the pre-release package early, and this section is relevant only to those early adopters.
 :::